material-foundation/flutter-packages/dynamic_color/example/README.md

 # dynamic_color_example

-Demonstrates how to use the dynamic_color plugin.
+Demonstrates how to use the dynamic_color package.

 ## Getting Started